Will A Massive Effort To Secure The 2020 Vote End Up Superfluous Or Not Enough?

 Katherine Charlet and Danielle Citron of the Carnegie Endowment for International Peace wrote in a commentary that they worry about high-quality fake video and audio.
 One fear is these fake media could begin to circulate with corrosive effects on Americans' confidence about what they see and hear.

-And the Department of Homeland Security has said it wants to help elections officials safeguard against ransomwear — attacks in which governments lose access to their own networks unless they pay the attackers.
+And the Department of Homeland Security has said it wants to help elections officials safeguard against ransomware — attacks in which governments lose access to their own networks unless they pay the attackers.

-Ransomwear has crippled some American cities and although it hasn't yet disrupted an election, Department of Homeland Security officials worry that state, county or other elections systems could be a future target.
+Ransomware has crippled some American cities and although it hasn't yet disrupted an election, Department of Homeland Security officials worry that state, county or other elections systems could be a future target.

 If the outlook is uncertain, what is also clear is that attitudes across the board have changed, too.
 Political campaigns, federal officials, state and local supervisors and many voters are going into 2020 with their eyes open in a way that's seldom been the case for U.S. elections.